vserova/book/pages/ch_xmlwrapp.md

         std::cout << result_root.get_name() << std::endl; // "inserted"
         std::cout << result_root.get_content() << std::endl; // "content"

-Please also see the <span class="nctnt ncbi-class">xslt::extension-element</span> [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classxslt_1_1extension__element.html).
+Please also see the `xslt::extension-element` [class reference](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classxslt_1_1extension__element.html).

 Users inside NCBI can view the [extension element unit tests](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/test/misc/xmlwrapp/xslt_ext_elem/) for more usage examples.

 ### Use an XML Catalog

-The <span class="nctnt ncbi-var">XML\_CATALOG\_FILES</span> environment variable may be used in one of three ways to control the XML catalog feature of <span class="nctnt ncbi-lib">libxml2</span> – i.e. the way <span class="nctnt ncbi-lib">libxml2</span> resolves unreachable external URI's:
+The `XML_CATALOG_FILES` environment variable may be used in one of three ways to control the XML catalog feature of `libxml2` – i.e. the way `libxml2` resolves unreachable external URI's:

 1
-If <span class="nctnt ncbi-var">XML\_CATALOG\_FILES</span> is not set in the process environment then the default catalog will be used.
+If `XML_CATALOG_FILES` is not set in the process environment then the default catalog will be used.

 2
 If it is set to an empty value then the default catalog will be deactivated and there will be no resolution of unreachable external URI's.

 3
-If it is set to a space-separated list of catalog files, then <span class="nctnt ncbi-lib">libxml2</span> will use these files to resolve external URI's.
+If it is set to a space-separated list of catalog files, then `libxml2` will use these files to resolve external URI's.
 Any invalid paths will be silently ignored.

 The default catalog is `/etc/xml/catalog` for non-Windows systems.
 For Windows, the default catalog is `<module_path>\..\etc\catalog`, where `<module_path>` is the path to the installed `libxml2.dll`, if available, otherwise the path to the running program.

-The <span class="nctnt ncbi-var">XML\_CATALOG\_FILES</span> environment variable is read once before the first parsing operation, and then any specified catalogs are used globally for URI resolution in all subsequent parsing operations.
-Therefore, if the <span class="nctnt ncbi-var">XML\_CATALOG\_FILES</span> value is to be set programmatically, it must be done prior to the first parsing operation.
+The `XML_CATALOG_FILES` environment variable is read once before the first parsing operation, and then any specified catalogs are used globally for URI resolution in all subsequent parsing operations.
+Therefore, if the `XML_CATALOG_FILES` value is to be set programmatically, it must be done prior to the first parsing operation.

-There is another environment variable (<span class="nctnt ncbi-var">XML\_DEBUG\_CATALOG</span>) to control debug output.
+There is another environment variable (`XML_DEBUG_CATALOG`) to control debug output.
 If it is defined, then debugging output will be enabled.

 Warning: Collaborative Use of XmlWrapp and libxml2
 --------------------------------------------------

-XmlWrapp uses the <span class="nctnt ncbi-var">\_private</span> field of the raw <span class="nctnt ncbi-lib">libxml2 </span><span class="nctnt ncbi-type">xmlNode</span> data structure for internal purposes.
-Therefore, if <span class="nctnt ncbi-lib">libxml2</span> and XmlWrapp are used collaboratively then this field must not be used in client code.
+XmlWrapp uses the `_private` field of the raw `libxml2 ``xmlNode` data structure for internal purposes.
+Therefore, if `libxml2` and XmlWrapp are used collaboratively then this field must not be used in client code.
 If it is used, it may cause a core dump or other undefined behavior.

 Implementation Details
 ----------------------

 ### Copying and Referencing Nodes

-<span class="nctnt ncbi-class">xml::node</span> objects are frequently required when working with XML documents.
+`xml::node` objects are frequently required when working with XML documents.
 There are two ways to work with a given node:

 -   by referencing it; or